Children and young people; taken into care by the youth welfare office

 When taking a young person into care, the youth welfare office works together with the young person and their legal guardians to clarify how the situation came about and provides them with options for help and support.
 The youth welfare office mediates in conflicts and - if necessary and helpful - initiates further help.
 The aim is to achieve the most stable and secure placement possible for the young person, for example in a foster family, in a youth welfare facility or in a supervised shared flat.

-Rights and obligations during the period of taking into care
+Rights and duties during the period of taking into care

 The youth welfare office is entitled to temporarily take all legal steps that are necessary for the welfare of the child or young person.
 This includes supervision, care, education and determining the place of residence.